artur-gajewski/battle-arena/README.md

 ### Focus action

 During his or her turn, player can commence a focus action.
-This action disables player to do any actions during their turn but has one of the following outcomes, chosen by the player:

-1. Enable attack with advance in next turn (this is used during next turn only whether attacking or not)
+This action disables from doing any actions during their turn but has a bonus that enables attack with advantage during next turn only, and is used whether attacking or not.
-2. Add three (3) shots to selected weapon
-3. Add one (1) to hit points, but total amount of hit points should not be more than the initial hit points in character sheet

 ### Attack with advantage

-When attacking with advance, roll 2d20 and select the higher outcome, then add the weapon's attack modifier.
+When attacking with advantage, roll 2d20 and select the higher outcome, then add the weapon's attack modifier.

 ### Attack with disadvantage